 It’s now possible to connect some first-generation meters to the same wireless network used by second-generation meters.
 This means that smart functions will be restored and retained when you switch supplier.
 Energy companies are expected to start connecting meters in May 2019 and around two thirds will be able to be upgraded in this way.
 Here's when different brands will become possible to upgrade, according to Smart DCC:

-- From 29th May: Aclara, some Honeywell Elster meters and some Itron meters
+- From end of June (delayed from 29th May as testing wasn't complete): Aclara, some Honeywell Elster meters and some Itron meters

 - From 30th September: some Honeywell Elster meters, Secure meters

 - From 12th December: some Landis+Gyr meters, EDMI meters

 The manufacturer is usually printed on the meter’s case.